 Minnesota Chrysanthemums “Mums”

-Bright red, pink, yellow, white, peach, golden orange, copper, cream…you will find all sorts of colors in the Minnesota Mum.
-Thanks to the University of Minnesota’s Mum breeding program beginning in the 1920’s.
-At first none of the plants that they were engineering would bloom before Minnesota’s first frost hit but they kept trying!
+Bright red, pink, yellow, white, purple, golden orange, copper, cream…you will find all sorts of Minnesota Mum flower colors!
+Thanks to the University of Minnesota’s Mum breeding program beginning in the 1920’s we now have mums that are hardy in Minnesota winters.

 Sometimes Minnesota Mums can be finicky with our winters and some treat all mums as annuals but here are some steps to take care of your hardy Minnesota Mum so it comes up year-after-year.